Darxoon/lesbin/readme.md

 Here are some things i want to implement for this:

-* Actually editing and saving files
 * Find bytes or text in files
 * Configuration
 * Displaying integer values of byte sequences
 * Diffing of files
+* Improve performance/memory usage of large files